 As of 1 July 2016, the Director EPA was provided relevant delegations under the Marine Farming Planning Act1995 and Living Marine Resources Management Act 1995 to manage the environmental regulation.
 Changes to a number of pieces of legislation are required to transfer into law the ongoing environmental regulatory responsibility for finfish farming to the EPA in a permanent and more comprehensive manner.

-To implement these changes, the draft Finfish Farming Environmental Regulation Bill has been prepared.
-The draft Bill has been released for public comment (until 28 July) and is available through the DPIPWE website at Changes to Salmon Industry Regulation.
-The draft Finfish Farming Environmental Regulation Bill is scheduled for introduction to Parliament later this year.
+To implement these changes, the Finfish Farming Environmental Regulation Bill has been prepared.
+Details of the Bill are available through the DPIPWE website at Changes to Salmon Industry Regulation.

 Changes to Regulations